Sports rage management

 Appoint ground officials for every game day to deal with incidents as they occur.
-Ground officials should be trained and confident to deal with difficult situations.
+They should be trained and confident to deal with difficult situations.
 It’s also a good idea to provide a job description and information on their role.

 Train officials and other club members

-If you want to eliminate sport rage, make sure everyone in your club values fair play.To do this, you can:
+If you want to eliminate sports rage ensure everyone in your club values fair play.To do this you can:

 - make fair play training part of any accreditation processes you have.

-Once you’ve done the groundwork, it’s time to promote your club’s position on sport rage to members, and to educate people about fair play and being a good sport.
-To create a positive sporting environment and manage sport rage, you will need to promote:
+Once you’ve done the groundwork, it’s time to promote your club’s position on sports rage to members and to educate people about fair play and being a good sport.
+To create a positive sporting environment and manage sports rage you will need to promote: